danielabdi-noaa/gfs-docker/README.md

     ./build_gnu_images.sh

-This will generate three separate images for mpi+netcdf, ESMF and NEMSfv3gfs libraries.
+This will generate four separate images for mpi+netcdf, ESMF, NEMSfv3gfs and NCEPLIBS needed for global-workflow libraries.
 The OS within the container is ubuntu:18.04

 You can install a version of mpi you like by modifying `build_mpi.sh`